FAQs Updated March 31, 2011

 Part of the reason there is virtualy no crime in Cozumel is the relatively small population and very family-oriented culture.
 Another reason is that since Cozumel is an island, criminals would have to buy a round-trip ticket on the ferry, which costs almost a day's wages.
 They would then have a 40 minute ride in order to get to the island.
 After they committed their crime, they would have to wait up to an hour to get the returning ferry.

-Here's what www.tripadvisor.com says:
+Here's what Tripadvisor.com says:

-Cozumel is one of the safest travel destinations in Mexico and may be one of the safest places for travelers all across the world.
+"Cozumel is one of the safest travel destinations in Mexico and may be one of the safest places for travelers all across the world.
 The people of Cozumel are friendly, the government of Cozumel is legitimate and the area is designed with the needs of tourists in mind.
 Nevertheless, common sense precautions should always be taken when traveling, especially when traveling to a new location or foreign destination.

-Crime: Luckily, crime is almost non-existent in Cozumel, which is not true of many Mexican vacation spots.
-Violent crime is rare and travelers don’t need to worry about it at all.
-Pick pocketing and purse snatching are slightly more common so normal precautions should be taken, including carrying very little cash, keeping wallets in front pockets and remaining aware of your surroundings.
-Still, there is very little to fear in Cozumel.
+"Crime: Crime is almost non-existent in Cozumel, which is not true of many Mexican vacation spots.
+Violent crime is almost unheard-of and travelers don’t need to worry about it at all.
+There is very little to fear in Cozumel."

 http://www.tripadvisor.com/Travel-g150809-s206/Cozumel:Mexico:Health.And.Safety.html